esesmuedgars/IdeaKit/README.md

 [Sarun Wongpatcharapakornand](https://twitter.com/sarunw) has an [article](https://sarunw.com/posts/multi-cursor-editing-in-xcode) illustrating how to enable multi-cursor editing and provides a couple of usage examples.

-### Output object's contents using its mirror to the stream using `dump`
+### Output object's contents using its mirror to the stream using `dump` function

-All of us have used `print` function in debuging, [Vincent Pradeilles](https://twitter.com/v_pradeilles) created a [video](https://www.youtube.com/watch?v=fyjdnqLvJcc) to point out that there exists a powerful alternative - `dump` function.
+All of us have used the `print` function in debugging, [Vincent Pradeilles](https://twitter.com/v_pradeilles) created a [video](https://www.youtube.com/watch?v=fyjdnqLvJcc) to point out that there exists a powerful alternative - `dump` function.

 ### Detecting a retain cycle in a view controller

-Apple offers sophisticated tools, such as Instruments (using Allocations and Leaks profiling templates) and Memory Graph Debugger, for debugging memory leaks, however empirically for many cases adding `print` statement to deinitializer of a view controller is suffecient to detect a retain cycle.
-In reference to [Cédric Luthi's](https://twitter.com/0xced) Twitter [post](https://twitter.com/0xced/status/900692839557992449) [Sarun Wongpatcharapakornand](https://twitter.com/sarunw) wrote an [article](https://sarunw.com/posts/easy-way-to-detect-retain-cycle-in-view-controller) encouraging to use a Symbolic Breakpoint to play a sound when a view controller is deinitialized to help detect retain cycles.
+Apple offers sophisticated tools, such as Instruments (using Allocations and Leaks profiling templates) and Memory Graph Debugger, for debugging memory leaks, however empirically for many cases adding a `print` statement to the deinitializer of a view controller is sufficient to detect a retain cycle.
+Referring to [Cédric Luthi's](https://twitter.com/0xced) Twitter [post](https://twitter.com/0xced/status/900692839557992449) [Sarun Wongpatcharapakornand](https://twitter.com/sarunw) wrote an [article](https://sarunw.com/posts/easy-way-to-detect-retain-cycle-in-view-controller) encouraging to use of a Symbolic Breakpoint to play a sound when a view controller is deinitialized to help detect retain cycles.

 ### Documentation deep linking into source code

-[Jordan Morgan](https://twitter.com/JordanMorgan10) in his Twitter [post](https://twitter.com/JordanMorgan10/status/1384865768039399430) shows how to deep link from a markdown file to source code.
+[Jordan Morgan](https://twitter.com/JordanMorgan10) in his Twitter [post](https://twitter.com/JordanMorgan10/status/1384865768039399430) shows how to deep-link from a markdown file to source code.

 ### Recording videos using an iOS simulator and saving them as animated GIF images